nitrico/MapViewPager/README.md

 String getMarkerTitle(int page, int position)
 ```

-Both adapters extends from FragmentStatePagerAdapter, so you also need to override
+Both adapters extends from `FragmentStatePagerAdapter`, so you also need to override
 ```java
 CharSequence getPageTitle(int position) // this will be used as marker title in MapViewPager.Adapter Fragment getItem(int position)